Lisa Greer

-Lisa Zola Greer is an American philanthropist, known for her 2020 book on philanthropy from the perspective of a donor.
+Lisa Zola Greer is an American philanthropist, known for her 2020 book on philanthropy.

 Education and career

 Lisa Zola Greer is a philanthropist, nonprofit advisor, convener, and bestselling author of Philanthropy Revolution and The Essential Fundraiser’s Handbook.
-A relentless advocate for transforming fundraising, Lisa has trained and spoken to thousands of fundraisers worldwide, including groups such as AFP, CASE, APRA, Philanthropy Ireland, Fundraising Everywhere, Jewish Funder’s Network, and the UK Chartered Institute of Fundraising - challenging outdated practices and pushing for a more sustainable, donor-centric approach.
+An advocate for transforming fundraising, Lisa has trained and spoken to a number of fundraisers worldwide, including groups such as AFP, CASE, APRA, Philanthropy Ireland, Fundraising Everywhere, Jewish Funder’s Network, and the UK Chartered Institute of Fundraising.

 In 2020 and 2021, Greer spoke about how philanthropists make decisions regarding additional financial support needed during the COVID-19 pandemic.
 In 2021, she gave the keynote address at the Association of Fundraising Professionals of West Michigan Meeting.

-Over the past decade, Lisa has hosted nearly 200 charitable salons at her Beverly Hills home, fostering real connections between nonprofits, donors, and the community.
+Over the past decade, Lisa has hosted nearly 200 charitable salons at her Beverly Hills home.
 In 2020 she was appointed to the California State Commission on the Status of Women and Girls on which she still currently serves, sits on the boards of ALLMEP (The Alliance for Middle East Peace), MatchNice, Jewish Story Partners, and New Jewish Narrative, and has held leadership roles with Cedars-Sinai Board of Governors, the New Israel Fund., and the Jewish Community Foundation of Los Angeles.
 Other board participation includes the L.A.
 District Attorney’s Crime Prevention Foundation, Make-a-Wish of Greater Los Angeles, and Girl Scouts of Greater Los Angeles, among others.

-With her guidance and unique approach, the nonprofit world will witness engaged and energized donors, efficient organizations, and a more honest, sustainable philanthropic culture that fosters lasting and mutually respectful relationships between charities and the donors that support them.

 Lisa’s career spans leadership in media, business, and philanthropy, including time as a studio executive at NBC and Universal Studios.
 She has an undergraduate degree from University of California, Los Angeles and was the commencement speaker at the 2018 graduation at the University of California, Los Angeles.
 She also earned an MBA from Pepperdine University.
-Now a doctoral candidate at the Lilly Family School of Philanthropy, Lisa is committed to ending the nonprofit starvation cycle and ensuring a more honest, impactful philanthropic culture.
+She is now a doctoral candidate at the Lilly Family School of Philanthropy.